longcheng11/longcheng11.github.io/_pages/NEO-QE.md

 description: Long Cheng, H2020, MSCA, IF, 799066, UCD
 ---

----
-layout: page
-title: NEO-QE
-description: H2020-MSCA-IF 799066
-#img: /assets/img/12.jpg
----

 #### **About**

-NEO-QE is the acronym for the project entitled "NEtwork-aware Optimization for Query Executions in Large Systems" and granted by the EU H2020 Marie Skłodowska-Curie actions (MSCA) Individual fellowships (IF).
+[NEO-QE](https://cordis.europa.eu/project/id/799066) is the acronym for the project entitled "NEtwork-aware Optimization for Query Executions in Large Systems" and granted by the EU H2020 Marie Skłodowska-Curie actions (MSCA) Individual fellowships (IF).
 The individual research in liaison with the host organization University College Dublin (UCD) will last for two years (2018-2020).

 Network communications is one of the main performance challenges for big data computing in large distributed systems such as datacenters, in terms of both communication time and energy consumption.
 Significant improvements have been achieved by using the state-of-the-art methods, designed in the research domains of data management, data communications and network management.
 However, almost all the techniques in their own fields just view each fields as a black box, and the additional performance gains from a co-optimization perspective have not yet been well explored.